djalbat/easy-file-system/README.md

 You cannot remove the topmost directory, and if you try to remove a file or directory more than once, nothing happens.

-### Opening files
+### Handling opening files

-This is done by double clicking on them, in which case the requisite handlers are called with the file's path.
+To open a file, so to speak, double click on its name.
+When this happens the requisite handlers will be called with the file's path.

 ```
 function openHandler(filePath) {